 Review with your students that a fact is a piece of information that is true and can be proven.
 For example, it is a fact that the United States of America and Canada share a border.
 Fiction, on the other hand, is invented, or made-up, information.
 Stories about characters that do not exist (such as flying elephants) and events that never happened (such as an alien invasion of Earth) are examples of fiction.
 As a group, have your students make a list of sources of nonfiction and fiction information.
 For nonfiction, students might list newspapers, magazines, or encyclopedias; for fiction, they might suggest certain novels, comic books, or movies.
 Next, tell your students or have them find in the Nobel eMuseum's biography that Rudyard Kipling did both factual writing (as a journalist) and fictional writing (as a poet, short story author, and novelist).
 Then read the Nobel committee's award description, available through a link from the EDSITEment-reviewed Academy of American Poets, with your students and guide them to understand that the committee members particularly admired Kipling's ability to use facts in his works of fiction.
 Review with your students that "Rikki-Tikki-Tavi" is a fictional story, because even though there are such things as cobras and mongooses, the story characters and events are made up.
 Then invite them to separate the facts from the fiction in Kipling's story.
-First, have your students read an encyclopedia article on mongooses, available through the EDSITEment resource Internet Public Library.
+First, have your students read a National Geographic entry on mongooses, available through the EDSITEment resource Internet Public Library.
 Then have them look back through the text to find the examples Kipling included of actual mongoose characteristics and behavior, and record two or more in the appropriate box on the Fact or Personification? chart (PDF).
 Have them repeat the exercise for the cobra and tailor-bird.
 If you wish, have students complete the exercise in a large group, or individually or in small groups with a large-group presentation at the end.

 Discuss with students the following question: Kipling includes many facts about the animals' appearances and behavior.
 Do the facts make the story more believable or less believable?
 Why?